Lykhoyda/Traffic-Signs/writeup_template.md

 The model was able to correctly guess 5 of the 6 traffic signs, which gives an accuracy of 83.3%.
 This compares favorably to the accuracy on the test set of 96.2%

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-One of the image was hard to recognize 120 km/h because there are classes that looks similar.
-One of the solution it's to add more data with this class.

 ![alt text][image9]